midezz/simple_api/docs/index.rst

 4. Use REST API.
 You can use methods GET, POST, PUT, PATCH, DELETE in endpoints:

-   * http://127.0.0.1:8000/car - GET for retrieve list of `models.Car` items, support filters in url, example `?name=SomeName`, POST for create new item in DB.
+   * http://127.0.0.1:8000/car - GET for retrieve list of ``models.Car`` items, support filters in url, example ``?name=SomeName``, POST for create new item in DB.
-   * http://127.0.0.1:8000/car/1 - GET for retrieve one item with `id=1`, also you can use PUT, PATCH for update item, DELETE for delete item from DB.<br>
+   * http://127.0.0.1:8000/car/1 - GET for retrieve one item with ``id=1``, also you can use PUT, PATCH for update item, DELETE for delete item from DB.
    * Similar endpoints are availible for all you models.